chef/chef-web-docs/chef_master/source/delivery_server_disaster_recovery.rst

       $ sudo ssh-keygen -t rsa -b 4096 -C "<EMAIL_ADDRESS>"

-   and then save the filename for later.
+   and then save to a file (don't overwrite anything) and note the filename for later.

 #.
-Add the public key to ``/opt/delivery/embedded/.ssh/authorized_keys`` on the standby server:
+On the standby server, create the directory ``/opt/delivery/embedded/.ssh/authorized_keys``:

    .. code-block:: bash

-      $ sudo mkdir -p /opt/delivery/embedded/.ssh
+      $ sudo mkdir -p /opt/delivery/embedded/.ssh/authorized_keys

+#.
+Copy the public key (from the key pair created above) to ``/opt/delivery/embedded/.ssh/authorized_keys`` on the standby server:

 #.
 On the primary Chef Automate server edit the ``/etc/delivery/delivery.rb`` file to add the following: